galaxyproject/training-material/faq.md

 If you are already familiar with Galaxy basics and want to learn how to use it in a particular domain (for example, ChIP-Seq), then start with one of those topics.

-If you are already well informed about bioinformatics data analysis and you just want to get a feel for how it works in Galaxy than many tutorials include *Instructions for the impatient* sections.
+If you are already well informed about bioinformatics data analysis and you just want to get a feel for how it works in Galaxy, then many tutorials include *Instructions for the impatient* sections.

 ## How do I use this material?